intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 ## Minimum Set of Entities

-It is recommended that a design makes it clear which parties are needed to perform a particular function.
-In some cases this can be the application and all routers on the path.
-In other cases this can be a more limited set, e.g., the application and a network element that satisfy some additional condition, such as the ability to act in some specific way or the ability to securely process information provided by the other parties.
+It is recommended that a design identify the minimum number of entities needed to share a specific signal required for an identified function.
+In some cases this will be a very limited set, e.g. when the application needs to provide a signal to a specific gateway function.
+In other cases, such as congestion control, a signal might be shared with every router along the path, since each should be aware of the congestion.

 ## Consent of Parties

+Consent and trust must determine the distribution of information.
+The set of entities that need to consent is determined by the scope and specificity of the information being shared.

 Three distinct types of consent are recommended for collaboration or information sharing: